The Beatles' 1964 world tour ended on this night, with two shows at the Festival Hall in Brisbane. Each of the concerts was seen by 5,500 fans.

 This was The Beatles' first night of shows at Brisbane's Festival Hall.
 They gave two performances, and a further two on the following night.

-Having given their final performance in New Zealand the night before, The Beatles flew from Christchurch to Auckland, Australia.
+Having given their final performance in New Zealand the night before, The Beatles flew from Christchurch to Auckland, New Zealand.

 Around 5,000 fans greeted The Beatles as their aeroplane from Dunedin landed in Christchurch, New Zealand.